-38 Insert 7 1N4001 silicon diodes at their locations: D1, D2, D3, D4, D5, D6, and D7.
+41 Insert 7 1N4001 silicon diodes at their locations: D1, D2, D3, D4, D5, D6, and D7.
 Important! - Ensure that the white stripe on each diode aligns with the stripe printed on the circuit board outline.
 Then solder both leads.
 Once they have been soldered, cut the excess leads flush with the solder joint using your diagonal cutters.
-39 Insert 7 .001 μf Ceramic Disk Capacitors at their locations: C1, C2, C3, C4, C5, C6, and C7.
+42 □ Insert 7 .001 μf Ceramic Disk Capacitors at their locations: C1, C2, C3, C4, C5, C6, and C7.
 Then solder all 14 leads.
 Once all leads have been soldered, cut the excess leads flush with the solder joint using your diagonal cutters.
-40 Insert 2 DPDT 12V Power Relays at locations: K4 and K6.
+43 □ Insert 2 DPDT 12V Power Relays at locations: K4 and K6 .
 Carefully turn the circuit board over while holding both relays in place with your fingertips.
 Ensure that all 8 pins for each relay are protruding through the circuit board, then solder one pin for each relay to hold it flush with the circuit board.
 After inspecting to verify the relays remain flush, solder the remaining 14 pins.
-41 Insert the 4-position terminal block at its location: CN1 .
-Refer to the picture below for the correct orientation: Gnd C B A Carefully turn the circuit board over while holding the terminal block in place with your fingertip.
-Ensure that all 4 pins are protruding through the circuit board, then solder one of the pins to hold it flush with the circuit board.
+44 Insert the 4-position terminal block at its location: CN1.
+Refer to the picture below for the correct orientation: Ensure that all 4 pins are protruding through the circuit board, then solder one of the pins to hold it flush with the circuit board.
 After inspecting to ensure that the terminal block remains flush and aligned with its outline, solder the remaining 3 pins.
 Tip: You will find that placing a small weight of some kind on the circuit board will help with keeping the terminal block flush with the board while soldering the first pin.
-42 Insert a DPDT 12V Power Relays at location: K1 .
-Carefully turn the circuit board over while holding the relay in place with your fingertips.
-Ensure that all 8 pins for the relay are protruding through the circuit board, then solder one pin for to hold it flush with the circuit board.
+45 Insert a DPDT 12V Power Relays at location: K1.
+Carefully turn the circuit board over while holding the relay in place with your fingertips.Ensure that all 8 pins for the relay are protruding through the circuit board, then solder one pin for to hold it flush with the circuit board.
 After inspecting to verify the relay remains flush, solder the remaining 7 pins.
-43 □ Insert 2 DPDT 12V Power Relays at locations: K2 and K3.
+46 Insert 2 DPDT 12V Power Relays at locations: K2 and K3.
 Carefully turn the circuit board over while holding both relays in place with your fingertips.
 Ensure that all 8 pins for each relay are protruding through the circuit board, then solder one pin for each relay to hold it flush with the circuit board.
 After inspecting to verify the relays remain flush, solder the remaining 14 pins.

-4 4 Insert 2 DPDT 12V Power Relays at locations: K5 and K7.
-Carefully turn the c ircuit board over while Г ٦ holding both relays in place with your fingertips.
+47 Insert 2 DPDT 12V Power Relays at locations: K5 and K7.
+Carefully turn the circuit board over while holding both relays in place with your fingertips.